Club: AIK | Opening: 1937 | Closing: 2013 | Final capacity: 37,000 seats

-Råsunda was again a playing venue at the Euro 1992 Championships, though the final was hosted by Nya Ullevi.
+Rasunda was once again a playing venue at the Euro 1992 Championships, though the final was hosted by Nya Ullevi.
 The stadium did host three group matches and the semi-final between Germany and Sweden (3-2).

-In the mid 1990s, new covered stands got built at both ends, however Råsunda still lacked many of the modern facilities found in new stadiums these days.
+In the mid 1990s, new covered stands got built at both ends, however Rasunda still lacked many of the modern facilities found in the new stadiums that were getting built elsewhere.
 The Swedish FA, owner of the stadium, therefore decided to build a new stadium, the Friends Arena, which opened in October 2012.
 The Friends Arena also became the new home of AIK.

-Demolition of Råsunda commenced early 2013.
-The stadium will get replaced by apartment buildings.
+Demolition of Rasunda commenced in early 2013.
+The stadium got replaced with apartment buildings.